laravel/docs/queries.md

 **whereNull / whereNotNull**

-The `whereNull` method verifies that the value of the given column is set to `NULL` in the database:
+The `whereNull` method verifies that the value of the given column is `NULL`:

 	$users = DB::table('users')
 	                    ->whereNull('updated_at')